Council of Europe and Georgian authorities launch the New Action Plan 2024-2027

 AI

-Bjorn Berge – Deputy Secretary General of Council of Europe – stressed that the Action Plan would be based on what has been achieved.
-“It builds upon the latest evaluations, reports and recommendations of the Council of Europe as well as Reykjavik Declaration, which was agreed by Europe’s Leaders at our Summit of State and in May last year.
+Bjorn Berge – Deputy Secretary of Council of Europe – stressed that the Action Plan would be based on what has been achieved.
+“It builds upon the latest evaluations, reports and recommendations of the Council of Europe as well as Reykjavik Declaration, which was agreed by Europe’s Leaders at our Summit of State and Government in May last year.
 But most importantly, it is based on the priorities of Georgia.”

 The Action Plan builds upon the CoE’s latest evaluations and monitoring reports, as well as the Reykjavik Declaration, which was agreed by Europe’s leaders in May last year.